 Table of Contents

 I’ve been struggling with Sunday evenings.
 Knowing the alarm clock is just around the corner doesn’t excite me.
 Mondays are hard.
-Hard because weekends are soooo great and all I want is to have an extended weekend every weekend.
-I’m not asking too much, right?
+Hard because weekends are soooo easy and all I want is to have an extended weekend every weekend.
+I’m not asking for too much, right?

-Spending time outdoors in beautiful places is all I want to do.
-I get a bit of cabin fever during our short Winter-gray days, so when the skies clear, and the temperatures warm, I want to spend as much time as I can outside walking, hiking, exploring, looking for Spring migrants or pulling weeds and planting in the Garden of Weedin’.
+Since it’s spring and the temperatures are warming, spending time outdoors in beautiful places is at the top of the weekend list.
+I get a bit of cabin fever during our short Winter-gray days, so when the skies clear, and the temperatures warm, I want to spend as much time as I can outside walking, hiking, exploring, or pulling weeds and planting in the Garden of Weedin’.

-When Earthbound Farm asked how me how I could incorporate a not-so-everyday salad on Sunday evenings that would allow last-minute weekend freedom, I started thinking more about Sunday evening priorities and how I’ve been feeling.
-Since our long Winter days have passed, for now, I needed a nudge to get me thinking differently about Sunday evening dinner.
+When Earthbound Farm asked how me how I could incorporate a not-so-everyday salad on Sunday evenings that would allow last-minute weekend fun and freedom, I started thinking more about Sunday evening priorities and how I’ve been feeling.
+Since our long winter days have passed, for now, I needed a nudge to get me thinking differently about Sunday evening dinner.

 An easy flatbread pizza recipe I’d been making for years came to mind but with a salad twist!

 Perhaps a surprising salad, did you know you can have salad on your pizza?
 The only rule for a salad flatbread pizza is making sure a substantial pile of those nourishing greens get on top.
 This is not the time to skimp.